Exhibition for the CIVA Festival 2023

 The exhibition “Embodied Structures” deals with the concept of the body and its current role in sociopolitical and cultural discourses.
 Through seven international positions, it proposes a story of glitch, non-binary and prosthetic bodies, avatars, cyborgs, and data bodies, and talks about our willingness to exhibit ourselves online and to even assign concrete values to our data alter egos and how the awareness of our body changes through the phygital.
 It rejects binary structures and instead establishes concepts of gender fluidity or the post-Anthropocene where the body can be a vehicle for new world building and collective consciousness.

-Symposion Lindabrunn, Lindabrunn
+Symposion Lindabrunn, online

 curated by Martina Menegon